Phase 3 · Selective Alignment · May 2026 Onwards

 Phase 3 is where the right partner is selected — not where the existing portfolio is scaled by a team.

 The IP exists.
-The proof is partial — by design.
+The evidence is partial — by design.
 The constraints that bounded Phase 2 are no longer binding.
-Phase 3 begins with one decision: alignment with the right partner.
-Standard market criteria are the wrong starting point.
+Phase 3 begins with one decision: alignment with the right partner. standard market criteria are incomplete unless made phase-aware.
 This case asks for a different conversation.

 Begin Partnership Conversation Read the Full Case Verify on Crunchbase